pgleamy/Sunrise-Sunset/README.md

 1. **Data Collection Script**: This script collects data on sunrise and sunset times from a reliable source for all days of 2023.
 It takes about 10 minutes to run and create the sun_data.py file.

-2. **Data File**: This is a JSON file that stores the collected data.
-Each entry in the file represents one day and contains the date, sunrise time, and sunset time.
-Other information is also in the file but it is not used for the visualization.
+2. **Data File**: This is a python file that stores the collected data as a nested dictionary.
+Each entry represents one day and contains the date, sunrise time, and sunset time.
+Other information is also in the dictionary but it is not used for the visualization.

 3. **Visualization Script**: This script reads the data from the data file and creates a scatter plot of sunrise and sunset times throughout the year.
 The x-axis represents the date and the y-axis represents the time of day.
 The plot also includes vertical lines indicating the start and end of daylight saving time.